87andrewh/CornerCulling/README.md

 Overhaul occluding objects.
 Store occluding objects in level as arbitrary occluding parralellograms, with extants defined by vectors.
 To get relvant corners, fetch by cross product with PlayerCenterToPrismCenter.
 Return coordinates of wall between two
 Move occlusion logic to OcclusionController class.
+Remove all multiple inheritance.
+Disentange enemy bounding boxes from enemies.
+Maybe even remove enemy class to get closer to production code.

 Other Tasks (in no order):
 1)  Implement potentialy visible sets to cull enemies and occluding objects.